 ADAS and autonomous driving technologies are redefining the automotive industry, changing all aspects of transportation, from daily commutes to long-haul trucking.
 Engineers across the industry use Model-Based Design with MATLAB® and Simulink® to develop their automated driving systems.
 Marc will demonstrate how MATLAB and Simulink serve as an integrated development environment for the different domains required for automated driving, including perception, sensor fusion, and control design.

 Processing signals from a variety of sensors is a key task for many engineers today—whether performing offline analysis of captured data to understand system performance, or performing real-time signal processing on sensor data in an embedded system.
-In this session Steven demonstrates the latest signal processing capabilities of MATLAB® and Simulink®, with examples using signals from a range of sources including accelerometers, microphones, and RF receivers.
+In this session Steven will apply the latest techniques in MATLAB® to explore the analysis methods that are fundamental in applications such as audio processing, communications predictive maintenance, and vibration analysis.

 As models become increasingly complex, or the number of scenarios to be analysed increases, the desire for faster simulation is ever present.
 In this master class, Sonia demonstrates tools and techniques you can use to increase the simulation performance of your Simulink® models by: